Living in Malaysia: The Ultimate Expat Guide

 The Cosmopolitan Metropolis

-The country's economic heart, ideal for careers in finance, tech, and multinationals.
-Popular neighborhoods: Mont Kiara, Bangsar, KLCC.
+The country's economic heart, ideal for careers in finance, tech and at multinationals.
+Sought-after neighbourhoods: Mont Kiara, Bangsar, KLCC.

 Penang

-The island of gastronomy and electronics.
-Perfect for families and retirees seeking a dynamic seaside lifestyle.
+The island of great food and electronics.
+Perfect for families and retirees looking for a lively seaside setting.

 Johor Bahru